 Class of 2002

-Cindy Huang is a visiting policy fellow at the Center for Global Development.
-She works on issues related to development effectiveness, fragile and conflict-affected states, and strengthening U.S. development policy.
-Most recently, Huang was the Deputy Vice President for Sector Operations at the Millennium Challenge Corporation where she oversaw the strategic direction and implementation of a $2 billion portfolio.
+Cindy Huang is a senior policy fellow at the Center for Global Development.
+She works on issues related to refugees, fragile and conflict-affected states, gender equality, development effectiveness, and strengthening US development policy.
+Most recently, she co-chaired a study group on forced displacement and development, culminating in a report with the International Rescue Committee, Refugee Compacts: Addressing the Crisis of Protracted Displacement.
+Previously, Huang was the Deputy Vice President for Sector Operations at the Millennium Challenge Corporation where she led the strategic direction and technical oversight of a $2 billion portfolio of social sector investments.
 She also served in the Obama Administration as the director of policy of the State Department’s Bureau of Conflict and Stabilization Operations, and as senior advisor to the State Department’s counselor and chief of staff.
 In her latter role, Huang managed the interagency leadership team of Feed the Future, a presidential initiative launched by a $3.5 billion, three-year commitment to agricultural development and food security.
-Previously, Huang worked for Doctors Without Borders and the Human Development Center in Pakistan.
-She has a Ph.D. in cultural anthropology from the University of California, Berkeley, an MPA from the Woodrow Wilson School at Princeton University, and a B.A. in Ethics, Politics and Economics from Yale University.
+Huang has also worked for Doctors Without Borders and the Human Development Center in Pakistan.
+She has a PhD in cultural anthropology from the University of California, Berkeley, an MPA from the Woodrow Wilson School at Princeton University, and a BA in Ethics, Politics and Economics from Yale University.

 Class of 2001

 Lisette is a seasoned social entrepreneur and widely respected public sector leader.
-She is a Founding Partner at Lingo Ventures, where she leverages her expertise in education, talent recruitment/ retention, enterprise growth, and change management and provides consulting services to the nonprofit and public sectors.
-Lisette also teaches an education course at New York University.
+She is a Clinical Professor in Educational leadership and Policy Studies at Steinhardt and New York University.
+Lisette is a Founding Partner at Lingo Ventures, where she leverages her expertise in education, talent recruitment/retention, enterprise growth, and change management and provides consulting services to the nonprofit and public sectors.

 Prior to Lingo Ventures, Lisette served for two years as the Belle Zeller Distinguished Visiting Professor in Public Policy at the City University of New York at Brooklyn College.
 During this time, she also led the launch of a pilot workforce and community college partnership in Miami and Philadelphia.